 You’ve heard the saying, “Every grey cloud has a silver lining.”
 I am, at this moment, finding the silver lining to waking up at 2:00 a.m. to do the laundry.
-You see, yesterday, the water was off, it was my daughter’s first day of 7th grade and I have been frantically trying to keep up with the never-ending mountain of laundry that builds up during these water cuts.
+You see, yesterday, the water was off and it was my daughter’s first day of 7th grade.
+I have been frantically trying to keep up with the never-ending mountain of laundry that builds up during these water cuts.

-So, I am looking at the silver lining of getting the laundry done lacing it with copious amounts of strong coffee.
+So, I am looking at the silver lining of getting the laundry done.
+I’m lacing it with copious amounts of strong coffee.

 If I can just look hard enough, I can always find something to either complain about or be thankful for.
-Complaining is easy, especially these days of pandemics, contentious elections, violence, racial tensions and, at least here in Burundi, steep inflation.
-It seems that our human tendency is wired to immediately look for the bad, rather than the good, in any given situation.
+Complaining is easy.
+These days of pandemics, contentious elections, violence, racial tensions and, steep inflation makes complaining easy.
+It seems our tendency is to immediately look for the bad, rather than the good, in any given situation.

-Have we become, as a society, so ungrateful that we forget that every experience, even the difficult ones, can work in us to change and mature us in a positive way, if we can only summon the courage?
-Life is hard, but it is through the hardships that I have learned more than I have during carefree times.
+Have we become, as a society, so ungrateful that we forget that every experience, even the difficult ones, can work in us to change and mature us in a positive way?
+We only need to summon the courage.

 I’ve written here on the blog about our experiences during times of violence and war in Burundi.
 I look back, and while I would never want to repeat those experiences ever again, I wouldn’t trade what I learned for anything.
 I learned patience, faith, hope and how to be grateful for little things like a quiet morning.
-You see, in those days of war, we housed refugees, saw tracer bullets shot over our house, heard rockets being fired in the mountains and swept away bullet casings that had scattered into our church property during nights of fighting.
-A fresh cup of coffee early in the morning without the usual sound of machine gunfire was something to be grateful for during those times.
+In those days of war, we housed refugees, saw tracer bullets shot over our house.
+Rockets were fired in the mountains behind us and we swept away bullet casings that had scattered into our church property during nights of fighting.
+A fresh cup of coffee early in the morning, without the usual sound of machine gunfire, was something to be grateful for during those times.

-This morning, I sit in the same rocking chair drinking my early (very early) morning coffee that I sat in years ago when the guns were firing.
-The only sounds I hear are ones I’m grateful for: the hum of the fan keeping me cool and the sound of water filling the washing machine.
+This morning, I sit in the same rocking chair drinking my early (very early) morning coffee.
+I sat in this same years ago when the guns were firing.
+The only sounds I hear now are ones I’m grateful for: the hum of the fan keeping me cool and the sound of water filling the washing machine.
 Two beautiful sounds that, unless I had passed through hardship and wartime, I would not have appreciated.
 How wonderful it is to be grateful instead of hateful.

 I much prefer life feeling this way.